Amama Mbabazi: Presidential bid

-Mbabazi's childhood friend Ruhakana Rugunda was appointed to replace Mbabazi as prime minister on 18 September 2014, by President Yoweri Museveni.
-This move was seen by many as Museveni's way of punishing Mbabazi for his rumoured presidential run.
+In late August 2014, Mbabazi addressed the Ugandan North American Association (UNAA) convention in San Diego, California.
+Less than three weeks later, on 19 September 2014, President Yoweri Museveni replaced Mbabazi as prime minister with Ruhakana Rugunda.
+Deutsche Welle and other media reported that the reshuffle was widely seen in the context of internal ruling-party tensions and speculation about Mbabazi’s political ambitions.

 On 15 June 2015, Mbabazi declared his intentions to run against Yoweri Museveni for the National Resistance Movement's nomination for president at the party's convention on 4 October 2015.
 This declaration was followed by a response from President Museveni who dubbed it "bad conduct and premature".
 On 31 July, after much disagreement between top-ranking party officials and Mbabazi himself, the former prime minister declared he would stand as an independent candidate.
-His candidature is backed by The Democratic Alliance (TDA), a loose convergence of minor political parties working to win the position of presidency.
+His candidature was backed by The Democratic Alliance (TDA), a loose convergence of minor political parties working to win the position of presidency.

 In the 2016 general election he received 1.39% of the vote, placing third.